brendanhasz/probflow/docs/index.rst

     model = LinearRegression()
     model.fit(x, y)

-Using parameters, layers, and distributions as simple building blocks, ProbFlow allows for the painless creation of more complicated Bayesian models like :ref:`generalized linear models <examples_glm>`, :ref:`neural matrix factorization <examples_nmf>` models, and :ref:`mixed effects models <examples_mixed_effects>`.
+Using parameters, layers, and distributions as simple building blocks, ProbFlow allows for the painless creation of more complicated Bayesian models like :ref:`generalized linear models <example_glm>`, :ref:`neural matrix factorization <example_nmf>` models, and :ref:`mixed effects models <example_mixed_effects>`.
 Take a look at the :ref:`examples` section and the :ref:`user_guide` for more!

 Installation